THE ROYAL TOUR TO EGYPT

 International flights to/from Cairo in Egypt (we can help you with booking); Visa cost (visa is only $25 and issued on arrival at Cairo airport).

-The next step is to make the deposit payment to book your place on the tour.
-We encourage you to book this tour as soon as possible, because the number of places is limited.
-Please contact us if you should have any questions.
+Next, make the deposit payment to book your place on the tour.
+Since the number of places is limited, we encourage you to book this tour as soon as possible.
+Please, contact us if you have any questions.

 JOIN US TODAY!

 Office hours: 8am–8pm EST Monday–Friday & 9am–5pm EST Saturdays.
 Our consultants will be happy to give you all the information you need.

 For those guests who would like to have the same itinerary but prefer smaller groups, we have prepared an offer called PRIVATE EDITION.
 This option limits the size of the groups to 18 people only and costs $17,985 per person (the price of our SIGNATURE EDITION of the Royal Egypt Tour is $12,985 and you can expect 27 participants).
 Please note, that the entire tour itinerary, including all special entrances and our special tour guests Dr. Zahi Hawass and Dr. Mostafa Waziri, remains unchanged.
 If you are interested in the PRIVATE EDITION tour option, please CLICK HERE.